-As humans cause unprecedented change to the natural world, in a time referred to by many as the Anthropocene, our work seeks to understand the distribution of plant diversity and evaluate threats to plant species' survival.
+Humans are causing unprecedented change to the natural world, in a time referred to by many as the Anthropocene.

 Improving our understanding of plants